Víctor Hipólito Martínez: Life and times

 Sworn in on December 10, Martínez's role as President of the Argentine Senate became critical given the Justicialists' advantage of 21 Senators to the UCR's 18.
 He was unable, however, to prevent their defeat of Alfonsín's Labor Union Reform Law of 1984 or of the proposed, 1987 transfer of the nation's capital to Viedma (both, key issues to the President).
 Martínez made numerous diplomatic visits abroad as vice president.
 He was designated Honorary Citizen of California by Governor George Deukmejian, in 1985, and was made an Honorary Member of the Inter-American Bar Association, in 1986.
 Ultimately, however, a sharp currency crisis and sudden rioting forced Alfonsín to advance the planned, December 1989 inaugural of his successor, Carlos Menem, by five months, and Martínez tendered his resignation on June 30 (effective Alfonsín's July 8 handover).

 He resumed his land law practice afterwards and received numerous international awards, including the Grand Cross of the Crown of Italy.
-He later served as Ambassador to Perú during President Fernando de la Rúa's 1999–2001 administration.
+He later served as Ambassador to Peru during President Fernando de la Rúa's 1999–2001 administration.

 Martínez was given the place of honor during the memorial service to President Raúl Alfonsín, who died on March 31, 2009.
-A niece of his, Pilar Nores Bodereau, married Alan García (who would twice be elected President of Perú), in 1978.
+A niece of his, Pilar Nores Bodereau, married Alan García (who would twice be elected President of Peru), in 1978.

 Martínez died in a Villa Allende, Córdoba, clinic on 20 November 2017, one day short of his 93rd birthday.